lecy/maps-in-R/README.md

 # Maps in R

-This vignette contains some examples from various mapping packages in R to introduce the reader to some usefull tools and conventions.
+This vignette contains some examples from various mapping packages in R to introduce the reader to some usefull geospatial tools and conventions in the open-source world.

 The R Notebook of this tutorial is available as an **[RPub](http://rpubs.com/jdlecy/maps_in_r)**.